 Nomination packages can be prepared in one of two ways.
 The first being a package is triggered by the accumulation of at least 5 letters of support from students gathered over a 4 year period.
 The second is a TA and/or instructor can submit a full package themselves.

 STUDENTS – write a letter!

-You may not write a letter for someone who is currently teaching you or supervising you.
-(But you could do so in a subsequent year!)
+NOTE: *Students may not write a letter for someone who is currently teaching and/or supervising them. *

 To submit a complete nomination package you must include: